inCaller/prometheus_bot/README.md

     ```

 2. Run ```telegram_bot```.
 See ```prometheus_bot --help``` for command line options
 3. Add your bot to a group.
-It should report group id now
+It should report group id now.
+You can also send a message starting with `\`.
+Bot should reply to with chat ID to any message in a personal chat.

 ### Configuring alertmanager